 Each party's exhibit list should at the very least list, and by number or letter identify, all documents that party expects to offer at the hearing.
 A legible copy of each exhibit must be provided to all other parties along with the list.
 Please confer with your opponent regarding the number and numbering of exhibits; use this opportunity to eliminate duplicate exhibits.
 It pleases the Arbitrator a great deal if the parties use a Joint Exhibit Notebook.
 Exhibits should be pre-marked to the extent possible and should be numbered sequentially.
-If you can't agree on joint exhibits, use letter or party designations (e.g, A-1, C-33 (or Claimant's 33), Respondent:
+If you can't agree on joint exhibits, use letter or party designations (e.g, A-1, C-33 (or Claimant's 33), Respondent: R-1-200).

-R-1-200).
 See also the discussion below concerning exhibits and use of exhibits.
 Because I am going to decide your case, I suggest that you please highlight relevant portions of your exhibits in my exhibit book.
 I am not normally going to attempt to look for "hidden" or "surprise" exhibits in a six-inch thick exhibit notebook.

-To put it another way, it is the parties' responsibility not only to produce the required evidence, but also to specifically point it out for the Arbitrator; this Arbitrator will not pick through hundreds of pages of exhibits searching for evidence to help one of the parties.
+To put it another way, it is the parties' responsibility not only to produce the required evidence, but also to specifically point it out for the Arbitrator.
+This Arbitrator will not pick through hundreds of pages of exhibits searching for evidence to help one of the parties.
 See Enplanar, Inc. v.
 Marsh, 11 F.3d 1284, 1296 n.16 (5th Cir.
 1994) ("Judges [Arbitrators] are not like pigs, hunting for truffles buried in briefs."); Georgen-Saad v.
 Texas Mut.
 Ins.
 Co., 195 F.Supp.2d 853, 859 n.
 5 (W.D.Tex.
 2002)(Nowlin, Judge).
+I will consider all the evidence that is properly before me and that is brought to my attention, but I have no duty to comb the entire record looking for relevant evidence.
+Ruben Hernandez, et al. v.
+Yellow Transportation, Incorporated, 641 F.3d 118 (5th Cir.
+2011).